Twostap/SRcalculator/README.md

 In the left-hand menu:

-1. Input the number of Medline records from preliminary Medline search.
+1. Input the number of Medline records from a preliminary Medline search.
 2. Choose topics reflecting the topic of the review.
 3. Select the additional databases that will be used for the review.
-You can add additional databases beyond the options available by clicking on "Add Database" and selecting one of the databases from this list.
+You can add additional databases beyond the options available by clicking on "Add Database" and selecting one of the databases from the drop-down list.
 4. If you are planning to include any grey literature sources, you can select these under grey literature.
 5. Click calculate<br><br>